 - ❌ Brexit has added visa complexity

-Cost of Living in Lisbon on €80k (2026)
+Cost of living in Lisbon on €80k (2026)

 Portugal's taxes are often misunderstood.
 Yes, the rates look high, but NHR (Non-Habitual Resident) status can reduce tax significantly for qualifying expats.
 Even without NHR, €80k goes far in Lisbon.
 See our Lisbon cost of living calculator and Portugal D8 visa guide.

-Portugal Taxes on €80k Salary
+Portugal taxes on an €80k salary

 - Gross: €80,000/year